Laser Skin Resurfacing

 Laser technology is utilized when it provides a distinct advantage over “standard” or more traditional treatment choices, or when it is the best choice for a particular need.
 Unfortunately, some clinics or physicians promote “laser this” or “laser that” as “more advanced,” the “latest and greatest,” “less scarring,” or simply as a marketing tool to imply being up-to-date or technologically superior!

-To date, no other manufacturer has developed and sold a dual-wavelength Erbium:YAG/CO2 laser; some years ago MPS purchased a second Derma-K™ laser for parts; no new machines are presently available, and the few lasers still operating in the country are closely-kept and rigorously-maintained machines, for they still represent the state-of-the-art in efficacy and dramatic improvement without the problems of hypopigmentation or prolonged redness seen with prior-generation laser resurfacing technology, or the polka-dot, multiple-treatment, suboptimal-outcome limitations of many subsequent (but not better) fractional resurfacing options.
+To date, no other manufacturer has developed and sold a dual-wavelength Erbium:YAG/CO2 laser; some years ago MPS purchased a second Derma-K™ laser for parts; no new machines are presently available, and the few lasers still operating in the country are/were closely-kept and rigorously-maintained machines.
+As noted above, our Derma-K ablative resurfacing laser is no longer repairable, and all of our spare parts are used up!
+Options for skin-surface wrinkle removal via laser still exist at our skin and body care clinic MAASC, across the hall from MPS in Golden Valley.

 Because of the high demand for free consultations with our plastic surgeons, our staff will ask for a credit card number in order to schedule a consultation; there is no charge whatsoever for appointments that are kept–you will be charged $100 only if you fail to keep a scheduled appointment, or fail to cancel at least 48 hours in advance of your appointment time–for Monday appointments, you must cancel no later than noon on the previous Thursday; for Tuesday appointments, you must cancel by noon on the previous Friday.